 Faculty members at CalArts are valuable participants in the development and delivery of accommodations for students with disabilities.
 They have the right to: determine the curricula for their courses; evaluate students' progress and assign grades; give feedback to the Disability Specialist regarding the accommodations used in their classrooms; and challenge accommodations that would jeopardize the academic standards of integrity of their courses.

-Each member of the faculty has responsibilities including the following: to provide an atmosphere in which all students can learn the course material; to notify students that accommodations are available and coordinated through the Office of Student Affairs; to refer students to Student Affairs when they identify themselves as disabled or request services; to provide accommodations in a fair and timely manner; to grade students based on their performance, without counting off for reasonable accommodations or being registered with this office; and to allow accommodations such as recorders, interpreters, academic or artistic aides or note takers into the classroom.
+Each member of the faculty has responsibilities including the following: to provide an atmosphere in which all students can learn the course material; to notify students that accommodations are available and coordinated through the Office of Student Experience; to refer students to Student Experience when they identify themselves as disabled or request services; to provide accommodations in a fair and timely manner; to grade students based on their performance, without counting off for reasonable accommodations or being registered with this office; and to allow accommodations such as recorders, interpreters, academic or artistic aides or note takers into the classroom.

 CalArts supports a student’s right in filing a grievance when you believe you have been denied equal access in the form of appropriate accommodations, modifications, auxiliary aids or effective communication or suffered discriminatory harassment as described in the The Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
 The general grievance procedures apply to all students, and can be found on the policies website.

 The following steps are encouraged if a student with a disability would like to address their concerns about an accommodations, or feel their rights have been violated under the ADA and 504.

 1. Students are highly encouraged to discuss their concerns with their Disability Services specialist.
 The specialists will attempt to resolve the issues by assisting the student in discussing the issues with their faculty member, the nature of the reasonable accommodation, department or program.
 In some instances, the Vice President of Student Experience or Provost or designee may be consulted in order to develop a resolution.
 Most situations are positively resolved throughout this process and mediation.